kconteh1/kconteh1/README.md

 # Kapr Idriss Conteh

 Welcome to my professional portfolio.
-I'm an experienced IT professional with **5+ years of proven expertise** in computer and server operations, networking, troubleshooting, asset management, and IT support.
-My work focuses on delivering efficient solutions, maintaining reliable systems, and supporting organizational goals with professionalism and precision.

-I specialize in managing user accounts, computers, and network infrastructure, resolving technical issues efficiently, and contributing to the stabilization and security of IT environments.
-My strengths include exceptional problem-solving, adaptability, and focus on delivering excellent service both independently and in team settings.
+Experienced IT professional with over five years of hands-on experience in systems administration and enterprise IT operations.
+Proven expertise in managing user accounts, endpoint devices, and server environments, with solid contributions to network infrastructure support, technical troubleshooting, and asset lifecycle management.
+Adept at delivering reliable, efficient solutions, maintaining system stability and security, and providing high-quality technical support aligned with organizational objectives.
+Known for professionalism, precision, and the ability to collaborate effectively across technical and non-technical teams.

 ---